Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 1.10.15 =
+* Fixed possible issue when shortcodes are not re-build correctly.
+* Fixed possible issue when several same-name shortcodes have same-name attributes with different translation
+* Fixed Gutenberg detection

 = 1.10.14 =
 * Fixed possible issue when shortcodes are not processed correctly if they are not registered in admin-panel